OfficialQuantumStudios/DropDrive-CLI/README.md

 - `argparse` for command-line interface
 - `pathlib` for cross-platform file handling

-I allow you to change the script however you want to, if you encounter bugs please report them on Discord or via Issue Requests.
+I allow you to change the script however you want to, if you encounter bugs please report them on Discord or via Issues tab on GitHub.